 I had joined the City of Durham Trust in 1989, and in the mid-nineties I was active in campaigning against a Durham western bypass, and in a successful campaign for a Durham Green Belt at both the County Durham Structure Plan, and the City of Durham Local Plan.
 I was also active in the Ramblers, for many years being the footpaths officer, and this led to my appointment to the County Durham Local Access Forum.

-In 1999 I became the Chair of the City of Durham Trust, which I have been, with a break of a couple of years, ever since.
-However, I will stand down later in May while hoping to remain a Trustee.
-I also chair the local residents group, the Crossgate Community Partnership, and the Durham City Neighbourhood Planning Forum.
+In 1999 I became the Chair of the City of Durham Trust, and so remained, with a break of a couple of years, until I stood down in May 2018 on election to the Parish Council.
+I remain a Trustee.
+I also chair the local residents group, the Crossgate Community Partnership.

 I am a member of, in no particular order: The Ramblers Association, English Heritage, the National Trust for Scotland, Liberty, The Literary and Philosopical Society of Newcastle upon Tyne (The Lit & Phil), The National Federation of Occupational Pensioners, Prospect, the Co-op and the Wine Society.